BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 Mull coach took an hour and half to get across island.
 From here we took another short ferry to the Isle of Iona.
 Very small pretty island with a restored medieval Abby and nunnery.
 Settled in 563 AD by Columba.
 Great audio guide.

-Also stopped in the Martyr’s Cafe for fresh wine and garlic mussels.
+Also stopped in the Martyr’s Cafe for wine and fresh garlic mussels.
 Yum, yum.
 Left this island in late afternoon and repeated the trip back to Oban.

 Outside the ferry terminal, a little shack serving fresh seafood.
 Greg, Eileen and Lori partook of the very fresh oysters.

 Went to dinner at The Seafood House, food looked great.
-Scallops, langostinas, chowder, Lori and Giles not feeling well came back early.
+Scallops, langostinas, chowder, Lori and Giles not feeling well, came back early.

 Weather: cloudy, sunny bursts, 13 degrees